 Could’ve been easy?

-A very simple scope could look something like this.
+A very simple scope looks something like this.

 // include this *.example.com ftp:example.com sub.example.com:8080 // exclude this pita.example.com example.com/admin/*